 Following a mountain of research this functionality was completed.
 Yes I did it!! 🙂

-But while I was at it there was a hiccup…there was a requirement to offer installment plans on the courses and as some of you might know there isn’t any extension available in the market to provide installment plans.
-So I had two options either develop one from bottom up or use WooCommerce Subscriptions to formulate the most cost effective workaround.
+But while I was at it there was a hiccup…there was a requirement to offer instalment plans on the courses and as some of you might know there isn’t any extension available in the market to provide instalment plans.
+So I had two options either develop one from the bottom up or use WooCommerce Subscriptions to formulate the most cost-effective workaround.
 And yes the second option is the one which I chose 😉

 How to use Subscriptions to Offer Installment Plans on Products

-So, the foremost question I suspect is arising in your mind is how to use WooCommerce Subscriptions plugin to achieve the installment plan functionality for products in your WooCommerce store.
+So, the foremost question I suspect is arising in your mind is how to use WooCommerce Subscriptions plugin to achieve the instalment plan functionality for products in your WooCommerce store.

 1. Install Subscriptions Extension

 The first step would be to install the WooCommerce Subscriptions extension on your WooCommerce website.
 As the name suggests this plugin provides users with a functionality to sell products as subscriptions as opposed to selling them outright.